 Assembly: The Registers and Segments (MASM/TASM)

-The name and type of the registers and segments usable by a 32-bit processor (Easily converted by a naming convention to 16-bit and even 64-bit)
+This tech recipe contains the name and type of the registers and segments usable by a 32-bit processor.
+(These are easily converted by a naming convention to 16-bit and even 64-bit.)

-I myself do not use a Pentium Processor, but since the assembler i am writting for is specific to Pentium some names may be off.
+I myself do not use a Pentium processor, but since the assembler for which I am writing is specific to Pentium, some names may be off.

 The Registers: